 As an associate scenic designer, her credits includes, Broadway: My Fair Lady, Fiddler on the Roof, The King and I, The Bridges of Madison County, Golden Boy, That Championship Season, Women on The Verge of a Nervous Breakdown, Next Fall, and Joe Turner’s Come and Gone.
 National tour: The King and I, Fiddler on the roof, The Bridges of Madison County and The Light in the Piazza and Lincoln Center Theater’s South Pacific.
 Westend: South Pacific, The King and I, and upcoming My fair lady.
 US, UK and World tour: The Light in the Piazza, South Pacific, Bridges of Madison County, Fiddler on the Roof, The King and I, and My Fair Lady.

 She taught at Fordham and Rutgers University.
-M.F.A. from Yale School of Drama.
+M.F.A. from David Geffen School of Drama.